stotrasamhita/stotrasamhita.github.io/about/index.md

 sadāśivasamārambhāṃ śaṅkarācāryamadhyamām|
 asmadācāryaparyantāṃ vandē guruparamparām||

 In this GitHub repository, we hope to make available high-quality PDFs for printing as well as devices such as Kindle, along with tools to proofread (long-term goal!).
 Perhaps, it may well be possible to integrate `stotrasamhita.net` with this `github.io` page.
+You are also free to fork these repositories and typeset your own PDFs.

 ## Credits

 ### Special Thanks

 * Special thanks to [H. L. Prasad](https://hlprasad.wordpress.com/) for all the super TeX macros that underlie _each_ of the PDFs typeset here.
-* [SanskritDocuments.org](http://sanskritdocuments.org/), for the most comprehensive resource of Sanskrit stuff, and the source text for some of the stotras in here.
+* [SanskritDocuments.org](http://sanskritdocuments.org/) and all its tireless volunteers, for the most comprehensive resource of Sanskrit stuff, and the source text for some of the stotras in here.
+Thanks are also due to other excellent resources such as [Prapatti](http://prapatti.com/slokas/slokasbyname.html) by Shri.
+Sunder Kidambi and Shri.
+A. S. Rajagopalan.
-* Thanks to Saketh Nath and Arun Ayyar and a number of friends and family for all the proof-reading help (detailed credits are in the Preface of the main stotra book.)
+* Thanks to Saketh Nath and Arun Ayyar and a number of friends and family for all the proof-reading help (_detailed credits are in the Preface of the [StotraSangraha book](https://github.com/stotrasamhita/stotra-sangrahah/raw/master/shloka-print.pdf)_.)
 * Special thanks to [Ulrich Stiehl](http://sanskritweb.de/) for sharing the source files of the Kathaka texts edited by Subramania Sarma
 * Diverse books and selfless publishers, who have tried to preserve our rich legacy of stotras, puranas etc.